kbekher/react-todo-app/README.md

 # Technologies & Tools Used
 - React
 - Typescript
+- JavaScript
-- HTML
+- Fetch, REST API
 - SCSS
-- JavaScript
-- VS Code
-- Rapid API
+- Bulma

 # Demo
 A live demo of the React Todo App is available at [DEMO](https://kbekher.github.io/react-todo-app/) .